Meet with us wherever you are! Schedule through B-Successful and we'll send you a

 - Can my Elective courses (Related Subjects, Biology Type A or B, Psychology electives)

 fulfill more than one requirement for the major?

 A single course may fulfill multiple requirements.
 Some courses may fulfill multiple elective requirements.
-For example, PSYC 363 satisfies one course for the laboratory requirement, two credits for the upper-level requirement and two credits for the psychology electives category.
+For example, PSYC 363 satisfies one course for the laboratory requirement, four credits for the upper-level requirement and four credits for the psychology electives category.
 However, no courses can count toward both the core and the elective requirements.